 Since its approval 2002, Allergan has been marketing its flagship product, Botox (onabotulinutoxinA), to housewives who want to get rid of those little frown lines between their eyebrows.
 Last year, the Irish pharma company reported net revenues of $258.1 million from Botox Cosmetic alone, taking the lion’s share of North America’s botulinum toxin market.

-But in the last few days, the botulinum toxin industry has undergone some major shifts: welcoming a new cohort of potential customers and a new competitor into the market.
+But around the start of this year, the botulinum toxin industry has undergone some major shifts: welcoming a new cohort of potential customers and a new competitor into the market.

 Allergan released a new direct-to-consumer (DTC) advertisement targeting millennials for Botox.
 While the average Botox user is a woman between the ages of 34-45, it appears that young people are becoming interested in what Botox can do for them.
 According to research from the American Academy of Facial Plastic and Reconstructive Surgery, Botox cosmetic treatment increased by 22 percent among people as young as college grads.